hima890/printf/README.md

 You can find the source code for this project in the following GitHub repository:

 - [GitHub Repository: printf](https://github.com/hima890/printf)
+- Cloing this repo get you "140%" in the first deadline

 Please feel free to clone, fork, or contribute to the repository as needed.